Burmese–Siamese War (1765–1767): Failed peace negotiation

-Being restricted by the siege, remaining Ayutthaya defenders were deprived of their food and manpower resources, while the Burmese accumulated plentiful of those.
-Ayutthaya citizens began to die from starvation and the city fell into anarchy as plundering and robbery were rampant.
-More Siamese people from Ayutthaya simply left to surrender to the Burmese besiegers, who were kept informed about the situation inside of Ayutthaya through waves of incoming refugees.
+Being restricted by the siege, the remaining Ayutthaya defenders were deprived of their food and manpower resources, while the Burmese accumulated plenty of those.
+Ayutthaya citizens began to die from starvation, and the city fell into anarchy as plundering and robbery were rampant.
+More Siamese people from Ayutthaya simply left to surrender to the Burmese besiegers, who were kept informed about the situation inside Ayutthaya through waves of incoming refugees.
 In February 1766, the Siamese put a great cannon called Dvaravati, which was regarded as the ancient guardian of the city, on the northern wall of Ayutthaya to fire upon the Burmese camps of Nemyo Thihapate.
 However, the Siamese were unskilled to handle this out-of-use ancient cannon.
-First fire round was incapacitated and dropped short on the city moat.
+The first fire round was incapacitated and dropped short on the city moat.
 The second round was too strong and shot far off the target.
-For the Siamese believed that guardian spirits resided in the cannons, failure of the cannon to function implied that the supernatural protectors were not in favor of Ayutthayan defenders.
-Meanwhile, Burmese cannons from their battle towers effectively inflicted damages onto Ayutthaya, killing many people.
-Under these circumstances, King Ekkathat of Ayutthaya decided to seek for peace.
-In February 1767, Ekkathat sent Phraya Kalahom the Minister of Military to present negotiation terms to Maha Nawrahta.
-Burmese and Thai chronicles gave their own versions of this peace negotiation attempt;
+For the Siamese believed that guardian spirits resided in the cannons, failure of the cannon to function implied that the supernatural protectors were not in favor of Ayutthaya's defenders.
+Meanwhile, Burmese cannons from their battle towers effectively inflicted damage on Ayutthaya, killing many people.
+Under these circumstances, King Ekkathat of Ayutthaya decided to seek peace.
+In February 1767, Ekkathat sent Phraya Kalahom, the Minister of Military, to present negotiation terms to Maha Nawrahta.
+Burmese and Thai chronicles gave their own versions of this peace negotiation attempt.